Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-MLv2/Design_Tutorials/01-Radio-ML/README.md

 ### Hardware Emulation

-The Radio-ML ConvNet Modulation Classifier design can be built for for hardware emulation using the Makefile as follows:
+Build the Radio-ML ConvNet Modulation Classifier design for hardware emulation with the Makefile as follows:

 ```
 [shell]% cd <path-to-design>